 Ready for an adventure?
 Our three-day expedition to Toro Toro National Park starts in the “City of Eternal Spring” Cochabamba and takes you south into the department of Potosi where the protected area is located.
 We will be hosted by a community-based tourism initiative that is managed by local community members.
 The journey to Toro Toro is in itself spectacular and passes through the inter-Andean valley eco-region with its unique flora and fauna and farming communities.
-We’ll reach the town of Toro Toro in time for a typical lunch and after sharing a meal and checking in at our lodgings we set out on a two-hour hike in search of dinosaur footprints and headed for the beautiful El Vergel Canyon.
+We’ll reach the town of Toro Toro in time for a typical lunch and after sharing a meal and checking in at our lodging, we set out on a two-hour hike in search of dinosaur footprints and headed for the beautiful El Vergel Canyon.
 There will be time for a swim at the bottom of the canyon before we head back up and return to our hotel for a well-deserved rest and delicious dinner.

 Difficulty: 3: Moderate walking, hilly terrain*

 Itinerary: Day 1: Cochabamba – Toro Toro National Park – El Vergel; Day 2: Itas, the city of stone; Day 3: Umajalnata Cavern – Cochabamba

 Highlights: Toro-Toro National park, dinosaur footprints, Scenery caves, Waterfalls, Subterranean stalagmites and stalactites

 Inclusions: Local guide (Spanish only), private transport, entrance fees, lodging, All meals (from lunch day 1 to lunch day 3)

 Optional: Please let us know if you need us to arrange your travel from and back to Cochabamba.